OpenData-tu/documentation/README.md

     1. Offered modules/libraries
     1. Short tutorial/howto ???
 1. Validation
-    1. Reasons for and thoughs about validation
+    1. Reasons for and thoughts about validation
     1. Role of consumer
     1. Architecture
-        1. Go COnsumer
+        1. Go Consumer
         2. Logstash
 1. Database
     1. Intro to Elasticsearch, what is special about it